President & CEO, Toronto Blue Jays

 Following both the 2005 and 2007 seasons, Mark was named the Sporting News “Executive of the Year,” and was the only active General Manager in MLB at that time to win the award twice.
 In 2005, he was also named “Executive of the Year” by Baseball America.

-Beyond his extensive work in the front office, Mark has been involved in key baseball initiatives at Major League Baseball for more than a decade.
-He currently sits on the league’s Competition Committee, On Field Committee, Long-Term Strategic Planning Committee, and Revenue Sharing Definitions Committee.
-In addition, he is a member of the Board of Directors for Jays Care Foundation, the charitable arm of the Toronto Blue Jays.
+Beyond his extensive work in the front office, Mark has been involved in key baseball initiatives at Major League Baseball for more than a decade and currently sits on the league’s Competition Committee.
+In addition, he is a member of the Board of Directors for Jays Care Foundation, the charitable arm of the Toronto Blue Jays, and a member of the Board of Directors for the Positive Coaching Alliance supporting youth in sports.

 A Baltimore native, Mark played four years of football at Princeton University, where he earned a bachelor’s degree in history.
 He lives in Toronto with his family.